Mikko Hyppönen

 In 2007, he was named one of PC World’s 50 Most Important People on the Web.
 That same year, he joined the advisory board of the International Multilateral Partnership Against Cyber Threats (IMPACT), an UN-backed cybersecurity alliance.

-By 2011, Hyppönen was writing columns and articles for the New York Times, CNN, Scientific American, and other world-renowned publications.
-Several of them addressed the then-unknown origins of Stuxnet, the ultra-sophisticated malware that attacked Iran’s nuclear plants, with Hyppönen correctly surmising that it was created by the US government.
+By 2011, Hyppönen wrote columns and articles for the New York Times, CNN, Scientific American, and other world-renowned publications.
+Several of them addressed the then-unknown origins of Stuxnet, the ultra-sophisticated malware that attacked Iran’s nuclear plants, with Hyppönen correctly surmising that the US government created it.

 His profile grew even higher that year when he debuted his documentary, “Brain: Searching for the First PC Virus in Pakistan,” to global acclaim.
 The film chronicled his trip to Pakistan to meet and interview the creator of Brain, widely considered the world’s first computer virus.